 Antitrust Action.
 On January 5, 2007, a purported class action was filed against the Company in the United States District Court for the Northern District of Georgia, Rome Division (Jacobs v.
 Tempur-Pedic International, Inc. and Tempur-Pedic North America, Inc., or the Antitrust Action).
 The Antitrust Action alleges violations of federal antitrust law arising from the pricing of Tempur-Pedic mattress products by Tempur-Pedic North America and certain distributors.
 The action alleges a class of all purchasers of Tempur-Pedic mattresses in the United States since January 5, 2003, and seeks damages and injunctive relief.
 Count Two of the complaint was dismissed by the court on June 25, 2007, based on a motion filed by the Company.
 Following a decision issued by the United States Supreme Court in Leegin Creative Leather Prods., Inc. v.
 PSKS, Inc. on June 28, 2007, the Company filed a motion to dismiss the remaining two counts of the Antitrust Action on July 10, 2007.
 On December 11, 2007, that motion was granted and, as a result, judgment was entered in favor of the Company and the plaintiffs' complaint was dismissed with prejudice.
 On December 21, 2007, the plaintiffs filed a "Motion to Alter or Amend Judgment," which was fully briefed.
 On May 1, 2008, that motion was denied.
 Jacobs appealed the dismissal of their claims, and the parties argued the appeal before the United States Circuit Court for the Eleventh Circuit on December 11, 2008.
-The Court rendered an opinion favorable to the Company on December 2, 2010, affirming the trial court's refusal to allow Jacobs to alter or amend its pleadings and dismissing it's claims.
+The Court rendered an opinion favorable to the Company on December 2, 2010, affirming the trial court's refusal to allow Jacobs to alter or amend its pleadings and dismissing its claims.
 Jacobs has subsequently petitioned the 11th Circuit Court of Appeals for an "en banc" review of the three judge panel's ruling.
 The Company continues to strongly believe that the Antitrust Action lacks merit, and intends to defend against the claims vigorously.
-Based on the findings of the court to date and an assessment of the Company's meritorious defenses, the Company believes that it is rem
+Based on the findings of the court to date and an assessment of the Company's meritorious defenses, the Company believes that it is remote that it will incur a loss with respect to this matter.
+However, due to the inherent uncertainties of litigation, the Company cannot predict the outcome of the Antitrust Action at this time, and can give no assurance that these claims will not have a material adverse affect on the Company's financial position or results of operations.